laissezfarrell/docker-eclipse-novnc/README.md

 This project is an example of how a Docker container can be run on headless servers to provide access to XWindow apps to anyone with an HTML5 capable web browser.
-In this case, we are running the Eclipse IDE and OpenBox, OpenOffice, and Firefox in the container.
+In this case, we are running the Eclipse IDE and OpenBox, OpenOffice, Firefox, and DOSbox in the container.

 To embed the app in a web page, we use VNC for remote access to X via x11vnc and noVNC.
 NoVNC uses web sockets and client-side javascript to provide a zero install VNC